Sharcoux/SimpleQL/docs/database.md

       type: 'mysql',            // the database type that you wish to be using
       privateKey: 'key',        // a private key that will be used to identify requests that can ignore access rules host : 'localhost',       // the database server host
-      database: 'simpleql',     // the name of your database create : true,            // we require to overwrite any pre-existing database with the same name };
+      database: 'myDatabase',   // the name of your database create : true,            // we require to overwrite any pre-existing database with the same name };
 ```